Wavelyio/wavely-docs/docs/api/simcards-api.md

 icc | String | The ICC of the SIM card msisdn | String | E164 MSISDN, e.g. *+4593709603*
-state | [ImsiStates](/general-information/data-types/#imsistates) | The current state of the SIM card operatorName | String | The name of the underlying telco operator pin1 | String |
+state | [ImsiStates](/general-information/data-types/#imsistates) | The current state of the SIM card pin1 | String |
 pin2 | String |
 puk1 | String |